matejskubic/ser-research/BE%2Dterna-SER-Connectors/DIIA-Connector/Azure-APIM/Search,-Get-APIM-group/Vendor-Master-Data.md

 #_API Methods_

 ##`POST`**/searchVendorMasterData**
-Returns a list with basic information about the Recipients for the passed filtering criteria.
+Returns a list with basic information about the Vendors for the passed filtering criteria.

 ## Inbound data
 _A JSON/XML object with the following items:_